 Grab a Meal or a Coffee at The Island Cafe

-I was so excited on my recent visit to see that the cafe on Granite Island has opened up again after being closed down for a few years.
+I was so excited on my recent visit to see that the Granite Island cafe has opened up again after being closed down for a few years.
 It was also nice to see that it was filled with customers getting some food or a drink.
 Called The Island Cafe (Yes, we are creative with names around here!) it specialises in fresh seafood meals, delicious coffee and cocktails.
 In the summer there are plans for live music on some evenings too.

 Do a Fairy Penguin Tour